OPERATION OF THE ASTROLABE

 ------------------------------------------

-There are four heliometric rising and setting cases for a target.
+There are four heliometric cases for a target:

-cosmic or mundane rising - target rises when Sun rises
+* Cosmic or mundane rising - target rises at sunris

-cosmic oe mundane setting - target sets when Sun rises
+* Cosmic oe mundane setting - target sets at sunrise

-acronychal or temporal rising - target rises when Sun sets
+* Acronychal or temporal rising - target rises at sunset

-acronychal or temporal setting - target sets when Sun sets
+* Acronychal or temporal setting - target setss at sunset

 None of these is observable due to daylight at sunrise or sunset.

-horizon.
-Read the associated date from the dorsum against this
+Read the associated date from the dorsum against this longitude.

-Find the coordinates of a new target in the sky
+Find the coordinates of a new unknown target in the sky

 Set the date and hour.

-Note which side of the sky the target is in, toward the east or
+Note which side of the sky the target is in, east or west.

 Measure the altitude of the target.